Bookrage001/osc/resources/docs/editing-sessions.md

 ## Properties

 Selected widget's properties are displayed and can be modified in the sidepanel.
 The [widgets reference](widgets/widgets) section lists the available properties for each widget type.
-Property fields are all multiline (press `shit + enter` for new line).
+Property fields are all multiline (press `shift + enter` for new line).

 Properties are written in JSON, with some flexibility brought by the [JSON5](https://github.com/json5/json5) format.
 For example, doubles quotes around object keys are not mandatory.
 All input will be converted to standard JSON.